 The Office of Career Development at Shawnee State University houses a variety of resources to assist you in developing your personal job search plan.
-You will find resources in the Career Library and software on the lab computers to be very helpful.
+You can find resources in the Student Career Development Office and the Library.
 To assist your planning efforts, the following summary highlights some of the primary topics you will need to consider.

 Set Aside Time

 Searching for a job takes more time than you might imagine.
 The first takes is to establish your goals.
 How many hours per week will you devote to your job search?
 Schedule those hours on your weekly calendar.
 Determine how many cover letters and resumes you will send out each week and how many interviews you will schedule each week.

 - Determine the geographic areas in which you are willing to work.

 Develop, Purchase, or Gain Access to the Resources You will Need to Conduct Your Search